 When deciding on a dirt bike to purchase for their kids these days, parents have an option that was not available years back, and that is an electric dirt bike as opposed to a gas-powered one.

 While some parents might initially raise their eyebrows at the thought of an electric dirt bike putting out the same kind of power as a 4 or 2-stroke gas engine, the technology behind electric dirt bikes is sophisticated.
 They run fast and accelerate even faster, providing plenty of joy.

 While it is true that gas-powered engines have a slight advantage when it comes to power, electric engines deliver instant torque and often better acceleration, required for an exciting off-road experience.

-Also, there are many features of an electric dirt bike that make them a better choice than gas-powered.
+Also, there are many features of an electric dirt bike that make them a better choice than a gas-powered one.

 - Electric dirt bikes save money compared to gas-powered because you do not have to buy fuel.
 Most electric bikes are powered by high-tech lithium-ion batteries, that can be recharged from an electrical outlet and will run for long enough to make the fun last (but not for too long, so that it’s possible to get children back home for a dinner).